Carla Cotwright-Williams

-Carla Denise Cotwright-Williams (born November 6, 1973) is an American mathematician who works as a Technical Director and Data Scientist for the United States Department of Defense.
+Carla Denise Cotwright-Williams is an American mathematician who works as a Technical Director and Data Scientist for the United States Department of Defense.
 She was the second African-American woman to earn a doctorate in mathematics at the University of Mississippi.

 Early life and educational

 She is the daughter of a police officer and grew up in South Central Los Angeles.
-Moving to a better neighborhood in Los Angeles as a teenager.
 She went to Westchester High School and attended summer enrichment programs for underrepresented students there that included courses at the University of California, Los Angeles, and a field trip to see the Space Shuttle at NASA's Armstrong Flight Research Center on Edwards Air Force Base.
 She graduated in 1991.

 As an undergraduate at California State University, Long Beach, Cotwright-Williams started in engineering.
 Then, as a math major, she struggled initially and earned low enough grades to be academically disqualified from the university, but worked hard to return as a student in good standing, eventually earning a bachelor's degree in mathematics in 2000.
 She then earned a master's degree in mathematics from Southern University in Baton Rouge, Louisiana, in 2002.

-Initially intending to follow a science & math Ph.D. track, she was persuaded to shift to pure mathematics under the mentorship of an African-American professor, Stella R. Ashford, who became the supervisor for her master's thesis in number theory, Unique Factorization in Bi-Quadratic Number Fields.
+Originally intending to follow a science & math Ph.D. track, she was persuaded to shift to pure mathematics under the mentorship of an African-American professor, Stella R. Ashford, who became the supervisor for her master's thesis in number theory, Unique Factorization in Bi-Quadratic Number Fields.